How to Keep Your Tankless Water Heater at Peak Performance

 This process takes about an hour from the time the technician shows up to the time they leave.
 Typically, the inside of the tankless unit cabinet is checked for visual signs of damage at this time as well.
 With having a certified technician perform the routine maintenance on your tankless unit you can feel confident you will have many years of endless hot water from the unit.
 And enjoy the continued benefits of the highly efficient tankless water heater.

-How the tankless unit is typically flushed:
+How the tankless water heater unit is typically flushed:

 - Disconnect power from the unit